fkooman/php-secookie/README.md

 or `withoutX()` you get a copy of the current `SessionOptions` with the new value set.
 It will NOT modify the existing object!

+By creating multiple `Session` objects, you can have multiple parallel sessions.

 # Security

 This library uses `bin2hex` to convert a binary random string to "hex".
 It will